 Wolstenholme/Brian’s show allows for some useful plot exposition, as well as occasionally allowing Ricky Lenin in for a grilling.
 In the second episode, lightly billed in the Radio Times as ‘Frankly admitting a mistake, ascertaining the reasons for it, analysing the conditions which led to it, and thoroughly discussing it – that is the earmark of a serious party, that is the way it should perform its duties’, Lenin explains his Communist plan to Brian.

 ‘I want to see goalscoring shared equally between the teams, on the basis of a five-year plan.
-The pitch will be divided equally between the teams, and I promise the fans bread, peace of goals – it’s a sort of five-year goal plan,’ he says.
+The pitch will be divided equally between the teams, and I promise the fans bread, peace and goals – it’s a sort of five-year goal plan,’ he says.
 Brian responds: ‘Ah, I see, as opposed to Arsenal’s five goals a year plan.’
 (This was when Arsenal were still the epitome of ‘boring’ football).

 In the following episode, Felchester face an FA Cup tie against Cambridge, with their famous five-man forward line of Burgess, Maclean, Philby and Blunt. (‘Who’s the fifth man?’
 ‘Nobody’s really sure’).
 To thwart them, Lenin has to infiltrate the team via a friendly don, who turns out to have amorous intentions towards him.
 This is explained to Lenin by Trotsky and Stalin with a list of ‘left-footer’/‘uphill gardener’-type euphemisms that only just about passed muster even then, Sayle breaking character briefly to plea: ‘Don’t tell City Limits about this bit.’